rozek/hello_world-thing/README.md

 ## Software ##

-In the "Modular-Things" terminology, the "software" of a thing is its JavaScript interface:
+In the "Modular-Things" terminology, the "software" of a thing is its JavaScript interface (which may still include some additional functonality on the software side).
+Here is the one for the "hello_world" thing:

 ```typescript
 import Thing from "../../../src/lib/thing"